incpac/incpac.github.io/_posts/2023-04-16-processing-video-with-mediaconvert-and-lambda.md

 them for promotional material or something.
 His response?
 Do it anyway.
 Hard to argue with that.
 The result was... bloody epic.

 This had one problem.
 We can only grab frames x times per second.
-The video that gets uploaded is recorded at something like 29.38 FPS (or something equally not easily divisible by a round number) and I'd previosuly been informed that the telemetry is at the same rate.
+The video that gets uploaded is recorded at something like 29.38 FPS (or something equally not easily divisible by a round number) and I'd previously been informed that the telemetry is at the same rate.
 It's at this point the dev on the project pipes up "actually, the telemetry is at 30 FPS, it's just that it's close enough to the video that I've been treating it as one-for-one."